sharath2867/Multi-Modal-Retrieval-Augmented-Generation-Framework-for-Intelligent-Product-Understanding/README.md

 | Attribute F1 | 0.79 | **0.87** | +0.08 |
 | Latency p95 (s) | 1.90 | **0.82** | −1.08 |

-*(Populate with your measured results; table is included for reporting consistency.)*

 ---